 Create a spreadsheet with authors and writers who link to your competitors and fill it up with some contact info (email, social media accounts, personal blog, etc.) as well as some topics they seem to be interested in.

-The logic here is simple: If you include some of those niche writers in your content creation process, you’ll be more likely to get links from them (as well from people who are influenced by them).
+The logic here is simple: If you include some of those niche writers in your content creation process, you’ll be more likely to get links from them (as well as from people who they influence).

-There are various ways to involve niche influence's in your content creation.
-The easiest one is to reach out and invite them to share their opinion on a specific topic.
-This is also a good way to start your relationship with them and test your contact info (Do they reply?)
+There are various ways to involve niche influences in your content creation.
+The easiest method to get you started is to reach out and invite them to share their opinion on a specific topic.
+Doing so is also an excellent way to start your relationship with them and test your contact info (Do they reply?)